Blaze-coder3/Alt-Ctrl-Del-v2.0-Finale--Zero_Shot-and-Few_Shot-Learning-Model/README.md

 cv2_imshow(result_image)
 ```

 That's it!
-You've successfully set up a real-time object detection system using YOLOv5 in Python.
+You've successfully set up a Few Shot Learning Real-time Object Detection with YOLOv5 in Python.
 You can further customize and enhance this code for your specific use case or project requirements.